 - It saves you around 8-14% of energy according to Energy.gov.

 - Unstable water temperature

-- More expensive in terms of initial cost
+- More expensive in terms of the initial cost

 - Risk of water wastage when not properly installed